vectordotdev/vector/scripts/e2e/README.md

 This directory contains a set of end-to-end test frameworks for vector which are executed by the `vdev` tool.

-Currently these e2e tests are executed with the same `vdev` subcommand as the integration tests, `cargo vdev integration`.
+These end-to-end (e2e) tests are executed with the same `vdev e2e` subcommand, which behaves identically to the `vdev integration` subcommand.
 See the README in the `scripts/integration` subdirectory for more information.

-A pending future enhancement is to create a `vdev` subcommand `e2e`, that will separate the invocation of the end-to-end tests from the integration tests in `vdev`, to correspond to the code separation and fundamental differences between the two classes of tests.

-See https://github.com/vectordotdev/vector/issues/18829 for more information.

-For now, any subdir here needs to be unique from the other integration tests outside this dir.
-For example there is already a `datadog-logs` integration test, hence the e2e test is in a sub- dir called `e2e-datadog-logs`.
+The e2e tests are more of a black box test, in which we spin up a full vector instance as one of the compose services that runs alongside the others.